-Poplar is perhaps best known at the moment as the setting for the popular Call the Midwife books and TV series.
+Poplar in London is perhaps best known at the moment as the setting for the popular Call the Midwife books and TV series.
 But, this area of the East End has a lot more history to it than that.
 It was the location for some of the worst damage inflicted on this area of London in both world wars and can even lay claim to being the home of the one of the most famous pirates of the 17th century.

 The early history of Poplar